learnapollo/learnapollo/content/tutorial-ios/ios-05.md

 Fantastic, you can now go ahead and add as many Pokemons as you like and the changes will be instantly reflected in your Pokedex without having to restart the app!

-## Implementing the `PokemonDetailViewController`
+## Implementing The `PokemonDetailViewController`

-As a last step in this lesson, you are going to implement the functionality for the `PokemonDetailViewController` that we already added to the project and that was just empty until this if you navigated to it from a table view cell.
+As a last step in this lesson, you are going to implement the functionality for the `PokemonDetailViewController` that was already added to the project and that is currently empty if you navigate to it from a table view cell.

 This step will be pretty easy thanks to the fragment that we defined.
 First, go ahead and add the following property to the `PokemonDetailViewController`: